What is a Hypergeometric Distribution?

 - 8 women on a jury of 13 people when drawing randomly from a jury pool of 50 people evenly split between men and women?

-As the population size increases, the geometric distribution more closely approximates the binomial distribution.
+As the population size increases, the hypergeometric distribution more closely approximates the binomial distribution.
 This distribution is an example of a Probability Mass Function (PMF) because it calculates likelihoods for discrete random variables.

 In this post, learn how to use the hypergeometric distribution and its cumulative form, when you can use it, its formula, and how to calculate probabilities by hand.
 I also include a hypergeometric distribution calculator that you can use with what you learn.
 I’ll walk you through the formulas for calculating hypergeometric distribution probabilities.